Jonathan Hilliard QC

 In relation to the latter, Chambers and Partners states that “Jonathan is an extremely commercial and savvy trusts operator.
 He’s really passionate about his subject and knows it inside out”.
 “He’s a creative thinker and very clever.”
 (Chambers & Partners 2020, Offshore); “Very dependable and really knows his stuff.
 He’s on the ball and deeply analytical in his approach to complex matters.”
 (Chambers & Partners 2019, Offshore); “He is an extraordinarily brilliant individual.”
 (Chambers & Partners 2018, Offshore)

 A significant amount of Jonathan’s work concerns business and commercial disputes, particularly those relating to:

 Jonathan’s work in these areas frequently overlaps with his offshore and trusts practices, many of these disputes having an international element, involving fraud or heavy factual disputes, and involving fiduciaries acting in a financial services context.
 He also has significant experience on the domestic side of the Upper Tribunal’s financial services jurisdiction and financial services judicial review.

 On the civil fraud side, to take some recent examples:

-- He has been involved in a number of pensions liberations fraud and tracing cases, including an important one listed for 2 ½ weeks in late 2017;
+- He has been involved in a number of pensions liberations fraud and tracing cases, such as the landmark Pensions Regulator v PAYAE & ors (2018) case.

 - He acted successfully as part of the claimants’ team in ITS v GP Noble [2009-2013], which involved fraud proceedings in a number of jurisdictions, a number of significant hearings and parallel criminal proceedings.